Who We Are: A Citizen's Manifesto

-Analysis
+Synopsis

-The central myth challenged by Who We Are is that Canada's essence is its diversity and lack of a single "national" story.
-According to this trope, the indeterminacy of the Canadian identity — the lack of a single answer to the question "who are we?" — is Canada's comparative advantage in a world of globalization and diffused power.
+Who We Are challenges the idea that Canada's essence is its diversity and lack of a single "national" story.
+In Griffith's characterization of this view, the indeterminacy of the Canadian identity — the lack of a single answer to the question "who are we?" — is Canada's comparative advantage in a world of globalization and diffused power.
 In Canada, the world's pre-eminent "postnational" state, national identity plays second fiddle to ethnic and regional loyalties, and citizenship is a ticket to entitlements, demanding very little in the way of shared responsibilities.
-Griffiths insists that this conventional wisdom is not only off the mark, but dangerous.
-Canada, along with other advanced democracies, is confronting a host of challenges (most notably the effects of climate change, mass migration and an aging population) which requires the summoning of a collective will and purpose.
+Griffiths argues that this idea is mistaken and potentially harmful.
+Canada, along with other advanced democracies, is confronting a host of challenges (most notably the effects of climate change, mass migration and an aging population) which require the summoning of a collective will and purpose.

-Yet, at this very moment, Canadians are disengaging from national institutions and formal politics, volunteering in ever-lower numbers and opting for highly personalized forms of community and belonging.
-Unless we take steps to rebuild civic values and a sense of obligation to Canada's founding principles, Griffiths argues, our reservoir of social solidarity will run dry — along with our capacity to tackle the gathering "storm."
+Yet Canadians are disengaging from national institutions and formal politics, volunteering in lower numbers and opting for personalized forms of community and belonging.
+Unless the nation takes steps to rebuild civic values and a sense of obligation to Canada's founding principles, Griffiths argues, the country's reservoir of social solidarity will run dry — along with its capacity to tackle the gathering "storm."

 As co-founder of the Dominion Institute, an organization that promotes Canadian history and civic literacy, Griffiths has worked to address the low levels of knowledge Canadians have about their country's past and its political and social institutions.
 Who We Are continues this mission, encouraging Canadians to think about their history differently.
 For Griffiths, the first part of 19th century is particularly significant in understanding "who we are."